bxlab/cmdb-quantbio/assignments/lab/sequence-alignment/assignment/index.md

     Extend summarize-sam.py to examine mismatches per alignment

-    - Count how many times each `NM:i:count` tag occurs
+    - Count how many times each `NM:i:count` [SAM tag](https://samtools.github.io/hts-specs/SAMtags.pdf) occurs
     - Note that `NM` is not always in the same column so use a for loop to go through the fields after splitting a line
     - For the dictionary key, remove the `NM:i:` by slicing and convert to `int()`
     - Print the dictionary keys in numerical order by first using the `sorted()` function e.g.